Qualifying for an RDSP with Type 1 diabetes

 What is a Registered Disability Savings Plan (RDSP)?

-An RDSP is a long-term registered savings plan to assist people living with significant physical restrictions or prolonged medical conditions save for their future financial security.
-In addition to your own contributions to the plan, the federal government will also deposit the Canada disability savings grant and the Canada disability savings bond into your RDSP.
+An RDSP is a long-term registered savings plan to help people living with significant physical restrictions or prolonged medical conditions save for their future.
+In addition to your own contributions to the plan, the federal government will also deposit the Canada disability savings grant and the Canada disability savings bond (if eligible) into your RDSP.
 This means the government may match your contributions to the plan by up to 300 per cent, depending on your adjusted family net income.
 These grants and bonds paid into the plan—as well as the RDSP earnings—grow on a tax-deferred basis until withdrawals are made from the plan.

 General eligibility requirements for RDSPs